 With the Law on Strengthening the Integrity of Financial Markets (FISG), the legislator has stated that if the auditor is invited to attend meetings of the Supervisory Board or its various committees as an expert, the Executive Board will not attend these meetings, unless the Supervisory Board or the committee deems its participation necessary.
-However, the Supervisory Board also intends to regularly invite the Executive Board to attend the meetings of the Audit Committee or the Risk & Audit Committee in future, insofar as there is a good reason for this.
-In terms of the consultations of the Supervisory Board, it is critically important that the Executive Board can provide its own assessment regarding conclusions drawn by the auditor on accounting questions under consideration.
+The Supervisory Board also intends to regularly involve the Executive Board in the meetings of the Risk and Audit Committee in the future, insofar as there is a good reason for this.
+In terms of the deliberations of the Supervisory Board or its committees, it is particularly crucial that the Executive Board can provide its own assessment regarding the conclusions and evaluation of the auditor on the accounting questions under consideration.
+Nevertheless, the Risk and Audit Committee will hold regular consultations with the auditor without the presence of the Executive Board.
+Accepted, however, is that the